-When you are disinfecting your hybrid lenses, it is important to follow these steps:
+When you are disinfecting your soft lenses, it is important to follow these steps:

 - 1. Wash your hands with soap and water.
 Dry your hands with a lint-free towel. - 2.
 After removing the lens from your eye, place it on your palm so it sits like a bowl. - 3.
-Hybrid lenses can be cleaned with a hydrogen peroxide based solution such as Clear Care® or with a multi-purpose solution for soft lenses. - 4.
-If you are using clear Care®, place lenses into lens holders.
-Then, thoroughly rinse the lenses for 5 seconds through the basket.
-Fill the
+Soft lenses can be cleaned with a hydrogen peroxide based solution such as Clear Care[®] or with a multi-purpose solution for soft lenses. - 4.
+If you are using Clear Care[®], place your lenses into the lens holders.
+Thoroughly rinse the lenses for 5 seconds through the basket.
+Fill the case with fresh Clear Care[®] solution and tighten the cap.
+Allow the lenses to soak for at least 6 hours.

-- case with fresh Clear Care® solution and tighten the cap.
-Allow the lenses to soak for at least 6 hours. - 5.
+Kellogg Eye Center Disinfection of Soft Contact Lenses 5.
 If you are using a multi-purpose solution for soft lenses, place two drops of the solution recommend by your eye doctor on the lens.
 Gently rub the lens back and forth with the pad of your finger.
-Rinse the lens with a preservative free saline solution recommended by your doctor.
-Fill the case with fresh multi-purpose solution and allow it to soak for at least 6 hours.
+Rinse the lens with the multi-purpose solution.
+Fill the case with fresh multi-purpose solution and allow the lenses to soak for at least 6 hours.